What is Unearned Revenue?

 The most basic example of unearned revenue is that of a magazine subscription.
-When we register for an annual subscription of our favorite magazine, the revenue received by the company is unearned.
+When we register for an annual subscription of our favorite magazine, the sales received by the company is unearned.
 As they deliver magazines each month, the company keep on recognizing the corresponding income in the income statement.

-Normally, this unearned revenue on balance sheet is reported under current liabilities, however, if the unearned is not expected to be realized as actual revenue then it can be reported as a long-term liability.
+Normally, this unearned revenue on balance sheet is reported under current liabilities, however, if the unearned is not expected to be realized as actual sales then it can be reported as a long-term liability.

 As an example, we note that Salesforce.com reports unearned revenue as a liability (current liabilities).